LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

 Another goal for this community project is to help create a workflow to assess the surface water quality in terms of E.Coli bacteria colonies.
 In Maine, there are two different sets of regulations in place based on water quality class and type of water body.
 These criteria necessitate the analysis of the geometric mean of water samples over a 90 days rolling period.

 The Maine Department of Environmental Protection (DEP) makes calculations of these rolling averages using a spreadsheet in order to assess if the water bodies meet the water quality standards.
-Some code has already been developed in the past by the PIN water quality team in order to create these 90 days rolling averages in a more automated way.
-However, results vary depending on the starting day of the rolling average, which is why further exploration would be necessary to determine the most accurate way to create these rolling averages, which may or may not match the process used by DEP but will be compared to it.
+Some code has already been developed in the past by the PNWRP to create these 90 days rolling averages in a more automated way.
+However, results vary depending on the starting day of the rolling average.
+Thus, further exploration is necessary to determine the most accurate way to create these rolling averages, which may or may not match the process used by DEP but will be compared to it.

 Some major goals for this project are to:
 - Reformat the DEP data to run it in the previously written 90 days rolling average script from the PIN water quality team.
 This [E.Coli DEP data](https://docs.google.com/spreadsheets/u/0/d/17HTmQE2y2XR6Tjc7ncc_QDgZUnl0bQAVpl6Q3Ja-afU/) is a document that can serve as the starting point of extracting the DEP data from [DEP Calculations](https://docs.google.com/spreadsheets/d/1YPmjdOrnRwm3jmaH5JHdsHOIxAJq1nm3/edit?usp=sharing&ouid=103025896944680736072&rtpof=true&sd=true) to allow it to run in the E.Coli code already written.
 It might be necessary to simplify the code to only include the variables that are available in the DEP data.
-- Compare the results of that process to the results gotten from the calculations of the DEP spreadsheet.
-If results are different, modify the code from the script to make the results from running the script the same as the ones from the DEP calculations.
+- Compare the results of that process to the results from the DEP calculations.
+If results are different, modify the code from the script to make the results match.
 - Explore the differences in results when starting the rolling average on different days (Eg: starting the rolling average on the sampling day).
 - Explore the differences in results when creating the 90 days rolling average backwards.
 (Eg: starting the rolling average 90 days before the last sampling day).
 - Investigate how the results are influenced by these different starting points.
 The ultimate goal is to understand what the variability in results means to propose an optimal technique for choosing when to start the rolling average.
 - Explore how the results change over a 90 days period based on the number of water samples collected.
 The ultimate goal is to figure out if there is an optimal number of samples to collect and use in this process.

 ## What skills you can expect to learn
-- Workflow creation for automatically inputting water quality data and comparing it to established standards.
+- Workflow creation for inputting water quality data and comparing it to established standards.
 - Water quality report formatting and creation using Quarto
 - Automation of report creation
 - Project report writing using RMarkdown